 Archives & Special Collections holds the writings of several influential New England naturalists.
 These include Edwin Way Teale (1899-1980), John K. Terres (1905-2006), and Margaret Waring Buck (1905-1997).
 Continuing in the august tradition of Henry David Thoreau, Teale and his fellow naturalists helped facilitate a discovery and interest in the natural world among a variety of audiences, including children.
 For example, Teale’s book The Strange Lives of Familiar Insects encourages an appreciation for the insect world by drawing attention to often overlooked and misunderstood creatures.
 The collections of these naturalists housed in the archive include field notes, diaries, photographs, illustrations, letters, publications, and artifacts.
 These materials allow for an examination into the mentality and practices of people who devoted themselves to the documentation and preservation of the natural world, which has furthered the study of environmental history.

-We invite you to view these items in the reading room in Archives & Special Collections at the Thomas J. Dodd Research Center.
+We invite you to view these items in the reading room in Archives & Special Collections.
 Our staff is happy to assist you in accessing these and other collections in the archives.

 This post was written by Alexandra Borkowski, a UConn PhD student and student assistant in Archives & Special Collections.